rhel-labs/instruqt/networking-basics/01-step1/assignment.md

     will walk you through creating your own network connection from scratch and modifying key parameters to control how that network connection behaves.

-    You will use two terminal tabs: `host01` and `host02`.
-You will carry out the connection configuration on `host01`, and then at the end you will switch to `host02` to test that the connection was successfully set up.

     # Goal:

     After completing this scenario, users will be able to configure the IP, hostname,